-WEL has CAA rule exemptions for flights over people and property around the network area and has arrangements with the Hamilton City Council, Waikato District Council and Waipa District Council for flights along the roading corridor.
+WEL has CAA rule exemptions for flights over property around the network area and has arrangements with the Hamilton City Council, Waikato District Council and Waipa District Council for flights along the roading corridor.

 Recreational use of UAVs around the WEL network